Our Team

 Daphne de Souza Lima Sorensen

-Daphne de Souza Lima Sorensen has 20 years’ experience in international development, social justice and child and human rights, leading teams across Latin America and Africa.
+Daphne de Souza Lima Sorensen has over 25 years of experience in international development, social justice, and child and human rights, leading teams across Latin America and Africa.
 She oversees global operations and staff, adding strategic leadership capacity to MiracleFeet’s growing team and impact.
+During her time as CEO, MiracleFeet’s presence and impact has grown significantly now with programs in 38 countries treating over 15,000 clubfoot patients every year.

 Daphne joined MiracleFeet from the Lumos Foundation, where she served as regional director for Latin America & Caribbean programs.
 For more than a decade prior, she held leadership roles at Save the Children—as country director in Bolivia and provincial program manager in Mozambique—and CARE as program coordinator in Brazil.
 She has also lived and worked in Uganda, Angola, Guatemala, Panama, and El Salvador.